Ask Slashdot: What Would Happen If a Hyperloop Train Failed? - Slashdot

 How long does it take a car to drive from one endpoint of the hyper loop to the other?
 Hint: in all the proposed routes I've seen that's like 4-6 hours - from the ENDPOINT

-Depends on sooo many things (Score:1)
+Depends on sooo many things (Score:2)

 Re: (Score:2)